zzsfornlp/zmsp/docs/lbag.md

 ### For the Local Bag pre-training method

-Hi, this describes our implementation for our work: "An Empirical Exploration of Local Ordering Pre-training for Structured Prediction".
+Hi, this describes our implementation for our Findings-of-EMNLP20 paper: "An Empirical Exploration of Local Ordering Pre-training for Structured Prediction".

-Please refer to the paper for more details: [[paper]](TODO) [[bib]](TODO)
+Please refer to the paper for more details: [[paper]](https://www.aclweb.org/anthology/2020.findings-emnlp.160/) [[bib]](https://www.aclweb.org/anthology/2020.findings-emnlp.160.bib)

 ### Repo

-When we were carrying out our experiments for this work, we used the repo at this commit [`here`](TODO).
+When we were carrying out our experiments for this work, we used the repo at this commit [`here`](https://github.com/zzsfornlp/zmsp/commit/c58ccd9c0f51bcdec3488cbdfec3b5d70d7f0728).
 In later versions of this repo, there may be slight changes (for example, default hyper-parameter change or hyper-parameter name change).

 ### Environment